chrisjsewell/chrisjsewell.github.io/ipypublish/index.md

 All available converters are also listed by `nbpublish -h`.
 Three of note are:

-- **latex_ipypublish_main_** is the **default** and converts cells to latex according to metadata tags on an 'opt in' basis.
-Note that, for this converter, **no code cells or output** will appear in the final tex/pdf document unless they have a suitable [latex_doc metadata tag](#latex-metadata-tags).
+- **latex_ipypublish_main** is the **default** and converts cells to latex according to metadata tags on an 'opt in' basis.
+Note that, for this converter, **no code cells or output** will appear in the final tex/pdf document unless they have a suitable [ipub metadata tag](#latex-metadata-tags).
 - **html_ipypublish_main** converts the entire notebook(s) to html and adds a table of contents sidebar and a button to toggle input code and output cells visible/hidden, with latex citations and references resolved.
-- **slides_ipypublish_main** converts the notebook to [reveal.js](http://lab.hakim.se/reveal-js/#/) slides, with latex citations and references resolved.
+- **slides_ipypublish_main** converts the notebook to [reveal.js](http://lab.hakim.se/reveal-js/#/) slides, with latex citations and references resolved and slide partitioning by markdown headers.
 See the [Live Slideshows](#live-slideshows) section for using `nbpresent` to serve these slides to a webbrowser.
 - The **all** and **nocode** variants of these converters preprocess a copy of the notebook, to add default metadata tags to the notebook and all cells, such that all output is rendered (with or without the code)

 The current `nbconvert --to pdf` does not correctly resolve references and citations (since it copies the files to a temporary directory).
-Therefore nbconvert is only used for the initial `nbconvert --to latex` phase, followed by using `latexmk` to create the pdf and correctly resolve everything.
+Therefore nbconvert is only used for the initial `nbconvert --to latex` phase, followed by using `latexmk` to create the pdf and correctly resolve everything. **To convert your own notebook to PDF** for the first time, a good route would be to use:

+	nbpublish -f latex_ipypublish_all -pdf --pdf-debug path/to/YourNotebook.ipynb

+**To raise any issues** please include the converted/YourNotebook.nbpub.log file.

+### The ipypublish defaults

+The ipypublish 'main' converters are designed with the goal of creating a single notebook, which may contain lots of exploratory code/outputs, mixed with final output, and that can be output as both a document (latex/pdf or html) and a presentation (reveal.js).
+The logic behind the default output is then:

+- For documents: all headings and body text is generally required, but only a certain subset of code/output
+- For slides: all headings are required, but most of the body text will be left out and sustituted with 'abbreviated' versions, and only a certain subset of code/output.

+This leads to the following logic flow (discussed further in the [Metadata Tags](#metadata-tags) section):

+**latex_ipypublish_main**/**html_ipypublish_main**:

+- all cells: bypass "ignore" and "slideonly" tags
+- markdown cells: include all
+- code cells (input): only include if the "code" tag is present
+- code cells (output): only include if the following tags are present
+    - "figure" for png/svg/pdf/jpeg or html (html only)
+	- "table" or "equation" for latex or html (html only)
+	- "mkdown" for markdown text
+	- "text" for plain text

+**slides_ipypublish_main**:

+- all cells: bypass "ignore"
+- markdown cells: are first split into header (beggining #)/non-header components
+    - headers: include all
+	- non-headers: only include if "slide" tag
+- code cells (input): only include if the "code" tag is present
+- code cells (output): only include if the following tags are present
+    - "figure" for png/svg/pdf/jpeg/html
+	- "table" or "equation" for latex/html
+	- "mkdown" for markdown text
+	- "text" for plain text

+Note that this is principally envisioned for use with **one output per code cell**, but it will work in a limited capacity for multiple outputs (e.g. you will not be able to specify separate specificaions, like captions).
+[TO COME: using `IPython.display(obj,metadata={"ipub":{}})` to provide specifications for individual outputs]

+Packages, such as pandas and matplotlib, use jupyter notebooks [rich representation](http://ipython.readthedocs.io/en/stable/config/integrating.html#rich-display) mechanics to store a single output in multiple formats. nbconvert (and hence ipypublish) then selects only the highest priority (compatible) format to be output.
+This allows, for example, for pandas DataFrames to be output as latex tables in latex documents and html tables in html documents/slides.

 ### Creating a bespoke converter